brianhouse/quotidio/README.md

 Process OpenPaths json data to create a data structure of place nodes, behavior networks, and common trips.

+Requires: housepy
 Usage:

     python3 quotidio openpaths_brianhouse.json      # load data
-    python3 quotidio 2011-05-27 2012-05-27          # run for given time range
+    python3 quotidio 2011-05-27 2012-05-27          # performing clustering for given time range

-Requires: housepy
+    python3 quotidio 2011-05-27 2012-05-27 1        # cluster, and then show spatial network diagram for the city number

-"... i have resorted to the category of "trajectory". it was intended to suggest a temporal movement through space, that is, the unity of diachronic *succession* of points through which it passes, and not the *figure* that these points form
+> "... i have resorted to the category of "trajectory". it was intended to suggest a temporal movement through space, that is, the unity of diachronic *succession* of points through which it passes, and not the *figure* that these points form